-4.18 Subject to paragraphs 4.19 and 4.20, where the presenting officer, the teacher or the teacher's representative wishes to rely upon any document, including a witness statement, which was not annexed to or enclosed with the Notice of Proceedings or the reply to the Notice of Proceedings, they will submit to the panel, and the other party to the proceedings, a copy of the document at least four weeks prior to the hearing.
+- 4.18 Subject to paragraphs 4.19 and 4.20, where the presenting officer, the teacher or the teacher's representative wishes to rely upon any document, including a witness statement, which was not annexed to or enclosed with the Notice of Proceedings or the reply to the Notice of Proceedings, they will submit to the panel, and the other party to the proceedings, a copy of the document at least four weeks prior to the hearing. - 4.19 The presenting officer and the teacher or teacher's representative will, whenever possible, agree a bundle of relevant documents to be used at the hearing.
+If agreement is reached, the presenting officer will forward a copy of the agreed bundle to the National College for Teaching & Leadership at least two weeks prior to the hearing.
+Where the National College for Teaching & Leadership receives a bundle, it will send a copy to the panel members, the legal adviser and the parties, five working days prior to the hearing. - 4.20 Where there is a dispute between the presenting officer and the teacher in relation to the relevance and/or admissibility of documents, then: - a bundle of the disputed documents will be prepared by the party who seeks to rely on them and the disputed documents shall be served on the other party, and the legal adviser (via the National College for Teaching & Leadership), two weeks prior to the hearing; and - at the start of the hearing (or case management hearing, if there is one see paragraphs 4.36-4.47) an application will be made to the panel for a determination as to the relevance and/or admissibility of the disputed documents. - 4.21 If the presenting officer is unable to obtain a response from the teacher or the teacher's representative that enables the bundle of documents for the hearing to be agreed, the presenting officer will prepare a bundle of relevant documents and forward it to the National College for Teaching & Leadership two weeks prior to the hearing.
+Where the National College for Teaching & Leadership receives a bundle, it will send a copy to the panel members, the legal adviser and the teacher five working days prior to the hearing. - 4.22 Where the teacher or the teacher's representative or the presenting officer wishes to rely at the hearing upon documents or other physical evidence and it is not appropriate or practicable for that evidence to be copied or sent by post, the party in possession of the documents or other physical evidence will, at least four weeks prior to the hearing of the case, contact the National College for Teaching & Leadership and the other party to the proceedings, setting out:

-- 4.19 The presenting officer and the teacher or teacher's representative will, whenever possible, agree a bundle of relevant documents to be used at the hearing.
-If agreement is reached, the presenting officer will forward a copy of the agreed bundle to the Teaching Agency at least two weeks prior to the hearing.
-Where the Teaching Agency receives a bundle, it will send a copy to the panel members, the legal adviser and the parties, five working days prior to the hearing. - 4.20 Where there is a dispute between the presenting officer and the teacher in relation to the relevance and/or admissibility of documents, then: - a bundle of the disputed documents will be prepared by the party who seeks to rely on them and the disputed documents shall be served on the other party, and the legal adviser (via the Teaching Agency), two weeks prior to the hearing; and - at the start of the hearing (or case management hearing, if there is one - see paragraphs 4.36-4.47) an application will be made to the panel for a determination as to the relevance and/or admissibility of the disputed documents. - 4.21 If the presenting officer is unable to obtain a response from the teacher or the teacher's representative that enables the bundle of documents for the hearing to be agreed, the presenting officer will prepare a bundle of relevant documents and forward it to the Teaching Agency two weeks prior to the hearing.
-Where the Teaching Agency receives a bundle, it will send a copy to the panel members, the legal adviser and the teacher five working days prior to the hearing. - 4.22 Where the teacher or the teacher's representative or the presenting officer wishes to rely at the hearing upon documents or other physical evidence and it is not appropriate or practicable for that evidence to be copied or sent by post, the party in possession of the documents or other physical evidence will, at least four weeks prior to the hearing of the case, contact the Teaching Agency and the other party to the proceedings, setting out: - a description of the evidence; - an explanation of why it is not appropriate or practicable for the documents or other evidence to be sent as described above; and - details of the arrangements that may be made for inspection of that evidence by the other party.
+- a description of the evidence; - an explanation of why it is not appropriate or practicable for the documents or other evidence to be sent as described above; and - details of the arrangements that may be made for inspection of that evidence by the other party.

-The Teaching Agency will then make appropriate arrangements for the documents or other physical evidence to be collected and brought to the Teaching Agency's offices.
+The National College for Teaching & Leadership will then make appropriate arrangements for the documents or other physical evidence to be collected and brought to the National College for Teaching & Leadership's offices.